 Use the " Permissions" tab to add colleagues to your project and assign them the role of "viewer" or "owner" (only owners can make edits).

-Once you have a project to work with, you can start building your mission, or (if you have a dscout Enterprise subscription) a screener or a social mission.
+Once you have a project to work with, you can start building your mission, or (if you have a dscout Enterprise subscription) a screener.
 You can return to the dashboard whenever you wish by clicking the dscout logo at the top left.

 2. Using Templates to Get Started